AmanCloudOps/rc1-nodejs-webapp/README.md

-add a file to create document
+add a file to create document.